aquasecurity/tracee/docs/docs/advanced/data-sources/overview.md

 ## What data sources can I use

-Tracee offer three built-in data sources out of the box.
+Tracee offers three built-in data sources out of the box.
-There is also support for plugging in external data sources through the golang plugin mechanism, similar to how signatures are currently supplied (see [here](../../events/custom/golang.md)).
+There is also support for plugging in external data sources through the golang plugin mechanism, similar to how signatures are supplied (see [here](../../events/custom/golang.md)).
-However, there are known technical limitation to this approach, and the aim is to replace it in the future.
+However, there are known technical limitations to this approach.

-Currently, the following data source are provided out of the box:
+The following data sources are provided out of the box:

 1. Containers: Provides metadata about containers given a container id.
 1. Process Tree: Provides access to a tree of ever existing processes and threads.
-1. DNS Cache: Provides access to relaated DNS queries of a given address (IP or domain).
+1. DNS Cache: Provides access to related DNS queries of a given address (IP or domain).

-This list will be expanded as other features are developed.

 ## How to use data sources